MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 - [Power Apps license](/power-platform/admin/about-powerapps-perapp) and [Power Apps pricing](https://powerapps.microsoft.com/en-us/pricing/) - Determine if your organization has the necessary licensing to proceed with the setup.
 It is important to consider:
   - Power Apps licensure that supports using an on-premises data gateway and premium applications, flows, and connectors.
   - All administrators setting up the integration and functional business users testing the solution have the required licensure to do so.

 - [SAP ERP](<https://www.sap.com/>)subscription - Make sure your organization has a current subscription and that the users testing the SAP Integration solution have appropriate access to the corresponding SAP modules.

 - [Azure Active Directory](/azure/active-directory/develop/quickstart-create-new-tenant) - Create a new tenant for the SAP Integration.
 It is important to consider:
   - The tenant has at least 1GB of database storage capacity available for the sandbox environment.
   - All members of the IT systems team have the necessary administrator roles to perform the setup.
   - All functional business users testing the SAP Integration are added to the tenant.

 - [Windows Virtual Machine](/virtualization/hyper-v-on-windows/quick-start/quick-create-virtual-machine) - Provision a new Windows Virtual Machine to connect to the on-premises data gateway.

 - [On-premises data gateway](/data-integration/gateway/service-gateway-install) - Set up the on-premises data gateway to connect to [Azure Logic Apps](/azure/logic-apps/logic-apps-gateway-install), [Power Apps](/power-apps/maker/canvas-apps/gateway-reference), and [Power Automate](/power-automate/gateway-reference).

 - [Azure AD single sign-on (SSO) for Gateway](/power-bi/admin/service-admin-portal-integration#azure-ad-single-sign-on-sso-for-gateway) - Set up the new Azure AD tenant configured with an on-premises data gateway having constrained delegation to support SSO.

 ## Integrate SAP ERP system with Power Platform

-SAP integration with the Power Platform requires IT system administrators to establish a connection and set up security and governance between the two systems.
+SAP integration with Power Platform requires IT system administrators to establish a connection and set up security and governance between the two systems.

 The initial setup includes the following steps:

 1. Install the on-premises data gateway

 1. Configure Azure Active Directory (AD) and SAP single sign-on (SSO)

 1. Create and configure an environment in Power Platform admin center

 1. Select environment configured for SAP Integration in Power Apps

 1. Set up and manage connections in Power Apps

-1. Download and import the SAP Integration solution
+1. Download and import the SAP integration solution

 ### Install on-premises data gateway